Register to attend the Citizenship School

 The programme is designed for:

-Students, volunteers, activists, or young people interested in social or political participation
+Students, volunteers, young professionals, or anyone interested in social or civic participation

-Anyone who wants to better understand their role in society and how to make change happen
+Anyone who wants to better understand their role in society and how to make a positive impact

 You do not need previous political experience.
 Motivation, curiosity, and commitment are what matter most.